jordanoverbye/gatsby-plugin-no-js/README.md

 This plugin is a still a WIP, and there a few issues such as:
 - This plugin does not work with gatsby-image
-- If you use this on a multi-page site, you will lose a lot of benefits that Gatsby offers.
+- If you use this on a multi-page site, you will lose a lot of benefits that Gatsby offers

 ## Installation